 Applying for unemployment benefits

-You might be able to apply for job seeker payments from the government after you’ve been unemployed for six weeks.
+You might be able to apply for JobSeeker payments, opens in new window from the government after you’ve been unemployed for six weeks.
 There’s no shame in claiming benefits.
 It’s a financial assistance tool to help cover your expenses while you’re looking for work – and you’ve paid taxes to earn it.

 Getting outstanding employer payments

-If you think your employer owes you unpaid wages, unpaid leave, redundancy pay, or payment in lieu of notice, contact the Fair Work Ombudsman.
+If you think your employer owes you unpaid wages, unpaid leave, redundancy pay, or payment in lieu of notice, contact the Fair Work Ombudsman, opens in new window.
 They can help make sure you’re not missing out on any money you may be legally entitled to.